springload/frontend-starter-kit/docs/javascript.md

 ## Routing

-[Reach-Router](https://github.com/reach/router).
+[React Router 5.1 or later](https://reacttraining.com/blog/react-router-v5-1/).
 Although a router is necessary for basic navigation between pages of an SPA, we're generally wary and unconvinced of putting routing logic deeper in the component tree.

 ## State Management